gravitational/teleport/docs/3.0/architecture.md

 * **Host certificates** are used to add new nodes to a cluster.
 * **User certificates** are used to authenticate users when they try to log into a cluster node.

-Upon initialization the auth server generates a public / private keypair and stores it in the configurable key storage.
-The auth server also keeps the records of what has been happening inside the cluster: it stores recordings of all SSH sessions in the configurable events storage.
+Upon initialization, the auth server generates a public / private keypair and stores it in the configurable key storage.
+The auth server also keeps the records of what has been happening inside the cluster, including the audit log and session recordings.

 ![Teleport Auth](img/auth-server.svg?style=grv-image-center-lg)